-The goodwill recorded on the statement of financial position represents the purchase price paid in excess of the fair value of the assets.
+The goodwill recorded on the consolidated statement of financial position represents the purchase price paid in excess of the fair value of the assets.
 The Company expects the DSM acquisition to allow it to expand the Company's business model in Texas, through adding Texas-based customers.
 Further, by leveraging DSM's current and future rugged mobile device sales, it will allow the Company to expand its field service installation business as well as open additional opportunities to sell data security and analytics software applications and capabilities.

-The intangible assets recorded on the balance sheet represent the fair value of the customer lists acquired.
+The intangible assets recorded on the consolidated statement of financial position represent the fair value of the customer lists acquired.